gargs/JWT3PA/README.md

 ## User Table

-Your user model should conform to `ThirdPartyJWTAuthenticatedUser` and `Authenticatable`, which requires these three properties:
+Your user model should conform to `JWT3PAUser` and `Authenticatable`, which requires these three properties:

 - google - text column that stores Apple's unique ID
 - apple - text column that stores Google's unique ID